-As at September 30, 2024, the Company's credit risk was primarily attributable to cash, accounts and other receivables and loan receivable.
+As at March 31, 2025, the Company's credit risk was primarily attributable to cash, accounts and other receivables.
 The Company issued a loan receivable during the year ended March 31, 2022, further increasing its exposure to credit risk.
 In June 2023, a partial payment of \$2.5M was received against the loan receivable, decreasing credit risk.
-The remaining \$0.5M was due September 29, 2023, but was subsequently extended to October 31, 2024.
-On November 5, 2024, the remaining balance of \$531,479 was collected and no further amounts are owing related to this amended and restated promissory note.
-The Company performed an analysis of collectivity and based on the collateral against the loan, determined that no provision was required.
-Financial instruments included in accounts and other receivables consisted of trade receivables generated through sales as well as recoverable Harmonized Sale Tax.
+On November 5, 2024, the remaining balance of \$531,479 was collected and no further amounts are owing related to this loan financial instruments included in accounts and other receivables consisted of trade receivables generated through sales as well as recoverable Harmonized Sale Tax.
 The Company's cash is held with reputable financial institutions.
 Management believes that the credit risk with respect to financial instruments included in accounts and other receivables is remote.